 Stipend and Credit

 Each participant will be awarded a stipend of $2,500 after completion of the institute.
-Three units of undergraduate graded credit in physics or 6 units of pass/fail graduate continuing education credit have been earned through the program in the past.
+Six units of graduate pass/fail continuing education credit have been earned through the program in the past.
 Registration and paying for credit takes place during the institutes.

 Exploring Hands-on Middle School Science

 Come explore a variety of science topics as we take an integrated approach to discovering the world around us.
 We will do hands-on investigations of natural phenomena and highlight how they relate to human perception, physical science, life science, earth science, and mathematics.
 Using the Exploratorium's 400 discovery-based exhibits as our foundation, we'll investigate a variety of interdisciplinary middle school science concepts.
 Through inquiry-based activities, we'll explore the science and math that explain our world, and model the pedagogical skills to help you relay these concepts to your students.
 Get ready to infuse your teaching with a lifetime of new ideas!
 Time will be provided most every day for you to select from a menu of mini-workshop topics, create your own classroom exhibits in a machine shop, work on individual projects, and to meet in small groups with Teacher Institute staff to focus on your specific needs.

 Exploring Hands-on High School Science